Kevin Barry (American football)

 Kevin Lee Barry (born July 20, 1979) is a retired American football offensive tackle.
 He was signed by the Green Bay Packers as an undrafted free agent in 2002.
 He played college football at Arizona.
 He is most famous for being the 6th offensive lineman in Green Bay's U-71 formation, named for Barry's uniform number.

 Barry has also been a member of the Houston Texans and Florida Tuskers.

-Early years
+Early life

 Barry attended Washington Park High School and earned three varsity letters in football.
 Barry was a Two-Way Starter at OT, DT, and four in track & field as a shot put thrower.

 Barry was 1996 Racine County Player of the Year (Racine Journal Times); Wisconsin State Player of the Year (Milwaukee Journal Sentinel; All-American (USA Today).
 He played football for Hutchinson Community College in Hutchinson, KS.
 Upon graduating he joined the football team at the University of Arizona.